Seasonal abundances and movement patterns of bottlenose dolphins

 Various types of skin diseases have been visually documented in bottlenose dolphin communities.
 Our goal is to characterize types of skin disease observed on dolphins in this area through the use of photo-identification.
 We are also interested in examining seasonal trends to the occurrence of skin lesions and the influence of any potential environmental factors that may affect the prevalence of dolphin skin disease.

 Roanoke Sound provides a primarily seasonal habitat for bottlenose dolphins from late spring to early fall (Waring et al., 2014).
 Little information is known about how dolphins utilize this seasonal habitat for specific behaviors and its ecological importance to this species.
-Photo-identification transect data and opportunistic data are being analyzed by Shauna McBride, who is a Research Assistant at the Chicago Zoological Society’s Sarasota Dolphin Research Program and doctoral student at the University of Southern Mississippi.
+Photo-identification transect data and opportunistic data are being analyzed by Shauna McBride-Kebert, who is a Research Assistant at the Chicago Zoological Society’s Sarasota Dolphin Research Program.

 The objectives of this dissertation study are to identify areas in Roanoke Sound that are frequently utilized by dolphins and what behaviors occur most often in these areas.
 Additionally, habitat utilization results are analyzed separately for transect survey data and opportunistic survey data and these results are compared to examine reliability across survey methods.
 This study provides information about how dolphins utilize Roanoke Sound for specific behaviors.